 Sometimes even if the users understand company’s processes, they are not fully aware of their complexity.
 Because these workflows are executed on a daily basis, people can lose the sense of what could go wrong within a process.
 They can think ideally and assume a process is not complex, while the reality could be completely different.

-What we realized working on business process management projects is that there are always three different perceptions of a process: an ideal, expected, and real, which are keys to process improvement.
+What we realized working on business process management projects is that there are always three different perceptions of a process:

 Understanding different perceptions of a process

 An ideal process model is what a customer desires or imagines that the process should look like.
 Such perception is usually very simple, like the one in the picture below, meaning that there are basically no different scenarios or any conditions that force a workflow to complicate.
 An ideal process model is usually perceived as a straightforward one-by-one stage process, where there is no branching.

 An expected process model is the way users perceive a process from their viewpoint.
 More specifically, users create subjective perceptions based on their level of engagement within the process.
 So we end up with various process versions, depending on the user’s involvement in it.

 The potential challenge with such notion is that users think a specific process is working perfectly and can’t anticipate the issues that can occur.
 That’s why there is a need to have a data-driven analysis which would give us the right process insights in order to improve.